 Regional consents (e.g. earthworks, water takes or diversion)

 Regional consents are required for works that may affect a natural resource or the environment.

 Regional consents can include:

 We can provide advice during the initial development of projects on possible consenting requirements, briefing specialists, project management and ongoing discussions with a project team and preparing a consent application to obtain resource consent for any infringements.

 Industrial or Trade Activity Consent

 Industrial or Trade Activity’ (ITA) consent may be required for sites that undertake activities usually involving the storage, use and/or production of ‘environmentally hazardous substances’.
 The purpose of an ITA consent is two-fold: to ensure the land can appropriately be used an a ITA site, and to manage possible discharges to land or water.
-ITA sites will either require a consent or will need to comply with permitted activity standards, and this commonly need to have an ‘Environmental Management Plan’ (or similar) that addresses land or water pollution risks.
+ITA sites will either require a consent or will need to comply with permitted activity standards, and commonly need to have an ‘Environmental Management Plan’ (or similar) that addresses land or water pollution risks.
 If you would like assistance with what Council’s ITA provisions mean for your site, click here.

 Global consents cover works that are repeated over time and/or done at multiple locations; instead of getting a separate consent each time works are done, a single global consent is obtained.
 Global consents streamline the planning process and provide both predictability and flexibility for the consent holder.
 Global consents are also sometimes referred to as blanket, umbrella, collective or group consents.

 The types of works that are most likely to benefit from a global consent include: